 The purchase price allocation above is final except for measure period adjustments which may be required in the future following purchase price adjustments related to working capital true-up.
 Goodwill primarily represents the value of cash flows from future customers and the employee workforce.
 The Company expects to deduct the amortization of goodwill and intangible assets for tax purposes.
-A portion of the amortization deduction will commence upon settlement of contingent consideration and contingent liabilities.
+A portion of the amortization deduction will commence upon settlement of contingent consideration liabilities.
 The Company valued the intangible assets using income-based approaches.
 Significant assumptions included forecasts of revenues, cost of revenues, research and development expense, sales and marketing expense, general and administrative expense, technology lives, royalty rates, working capital rates, customer attrition rates and other estimates.
 The Company discounted the cash flows at 24%, reflecting the risk profile of the assets.

-Acquisition-related expenses totaled \$0.6 million, of which \$0.1 million is included in general and administrative expense for the quarter ended March 31, 2022 and the remainder was incurred during the year ended December 31, 2021.
+Acquisition-related expenses totaled \$0.6 million, of which \$0.1 million is included in general and administrative expense for the six months ended June 30, 2022 and the remainder was incurred during the year ended December 31, 2021.
+There were no acquisition-related expenses in the three months ended June 30, 2022.

-The unaudited pro forma combined revenue and net income presented below have been prepared as if the Company had acquired Forensic Logic on January 1, 2021.
-The unaudited pro forma financial information has been derived from the consolidated statements of operations of the Company and Forensic Logic for the below period.
+The unaudited pro forma combined revenue and net loss have been prepared as if the Company had acquired Forensic Logic on January 1, 2021.
+The unaudited pro forma financial information has been derived from the consolidated statements of operations of the Company and Forensic Logic for the respective periods.
 The historical financial information has been adjusted in the unaudited combined pro forma information based upon currently available information and certain estimates and assumptions.
 The actual effect of the transactions ultimately may differ from the pro forma adjustments included herein.
-However, management believes that the assumptions used to prepare the pro forma adjustments provide a reasonable basis for presenting the significant effects of the transactions, and reflect that the pro forma adjustments are factually supportable, give appropriate effect to the expected impact of events that are directly attributable to the transactions, and reflect those items expected to have a continuing impact on the Company.
-The unaudited pro forma financial information as presented below is for informational purposes only and is not necessarily indicative of the results of operations that would have been achieved if the acquisition had taken place on January 1, 2021.
+However, management believes that the assumptions used to prepare the pro forma adjustments provide a reasonable basis for presenting the significant effects of the transactions as currently contemplated and that the pro forma adjustments are factually supportable, give appropriate effect to the expected impact of events that are directly attributable to the transactions, and reflect those items expected to have a continuing impact on the Company.
+The unaudited pro forma financial information is for informational purposes only and is not necessarily indicative of the results of operations that would have been achieved if the acquisition had taken place on January 1, 2021.

-The unaudited pro forma combined revenue and net loss for the three months ended March 31, 2021 would have been \$16.4 million and \$1.1 million, respectively.
+The unaudited pro forma combined revenue and net loss for the three months ended June 30, 2021 would have been \$16.3 million and \$1.1 million, respectively.
+The unaudited pro forma combined revenue and net loss for the six months ended June 30, 2021 would have been \$32.7 million and \$2.2 million, respectively.